Skip to main navigation Skip to main content

 All images on this page are copyrighted to the artists.
 It is not permissable to download and illegally use these images.

-Lao Xiong is a very talented artist supported by TSE Incorporated, a not-for-profit company that supports people with developmental and other intellectual disabilities.
+This independent artist, Lao Xiong, supported by TSE Incorporated, provided over 20 pieces to exhibit in Pattee Hall.
 See this StarTribune article, On the job with employment advisor Jeff Myhre for more information about Lao's employment advisor and TSE.

 This was our 3rd exhibition from artists at Interact Center.
 We showed over 30 paintings, sculpture, and home decor pieces exhibited on all 3 floors and in select conference rooms and suites.